-- RethinkWaste in San Mateo County increased education to residents and businesses on putting correct items in the recycling with an electronic guide in English and
+- RethinkWaste in San Mateo County released an electronic guide to help residents and businesses determine what goes in the recycling bin.
+The guide is available in English and

 Spanish.
-They are using parts of the guide for their upcoming social media and print campaign to get people to “Recycle Right”, as well as reduce
+Parts of the guide will be used for their upcoming social media and print campaign to get people to “Recycle Right”, as well as reduce

 - The City of Sunnyvale made a flier addressing the 12 most common contaminants in their recycling stream and information about why those materials are not recyclable.